nocturnalguru/jarvis/README.md

 ### Recommended actions for more efficient use of your time.

 consider setting up an alias from your .bashrc or.bash_aliases to quickly launch the ai script

+# Announcement:  This repo is not maintained at all.
+A bit of adjustments will be required to upgrade the api (it's that old). ha